 I wearily climbed the narrow Holland stairs, showered, and slid between the luxurious European sheets.
 Oh, bliss!
 Those sheets inspired me to create a similar experience for guests staying at our own rental.

-What are the best sheets for a vacation rental?
+What are the best sheets for vacation rentals?

 Where can you find the best sheets for your vacation rental?
 Below are my top seven choices.
 Please note that not every sheet listed is the right choice for your listing – take time to assess your guest’s needs before purchasing sheets.